wesleycamargo/azure-docs.pt-br/articles/machine-learning-recommendation-api-documentation.md

 OData XML

 	This is an asynchronous API.
 You will get a Build Id as a response.
-To know when the build has ended, you should call the “Get Builds Status of a Model” API and locate this build Id in the response.
+To know when the build has ended, you should call the "Get Builds Status of a Model" API and locate this build Id in the response.
 Note that a build can take from minutes to hours depending on the size of the data.
 	You cannot consume recommendations till the build ends.

 	Valid build status:

-	* Create – model was created
+	* Create - model was created
-	* Queued – model build was triggered and it is queued
+	* Queued - model build was triggered and it is queued
-	* Building – the model is being build
+	* Building - the model is being build
-	* Success – the build ended successfully
+	* Success - the build ended successfully
-	* Error – the build ended with a failure
+	* Error - the build ended with a failure
-	* Cancelled – build was canceled
+	* Cancelled - build was canceled
-	* Cancelling – build is being cancelled
+	* Cancelling - build is being cancelled

 	Feed\entry\content\properties\Id - contains the build id